Opening Reception Saturday, July 15

 Hours: Fri–Sun, 4–7pm, and by appointment

-Art in General presents a newly commissioned work and performance by artist Mary Walling Blackburn in partnership with SWIMMING POOL in Sofia, Bulgaria.
+Art in General presents a newly commissioned work by artist Mary Walling Blackburn in Sofia, Bulgaria in partnership with SWIMMING POOL.

-For a hundred years, the sermon chart—an American folk form—served as a preacher’s graphic aid and was executed by the preacher on bed sheets; the charts were pinned to altars or tied with rope to trees.
-Here logic does not flow; it pools.
+For a hundred years, the sermon chart—an American folk form—served as a preacher’s graphic aid and was hand-drawn by the preacher on bed sheets; the charts were pinned to altars or tied with rope to trees.

 In an alternate universe, a reader walks through a small canyon and these charts hang from ledges, secured by rocks for a quarter of a mile.
 The charts diagram the seam where a reader’s psyche has bonded with book: